 7. King’s Disease II (2021)

 Building off of the template from the 2020 release of King‘s Disease, Nas and Hit-Boy reunite at the height of their partnership to deliver an extension of their original collaboration.
-In a time where deluxe extensions have reached extreme saturation, the duo of Nas and Hit-Boy manage to keep the experience fresh while polishing up the original blueprint.
-The amazing chemistry between the two improves tremendously as the duo push each other into more challenging territories, such as Nas embracing the new trap-inspired sound on tracks “40 Side” and “YKTV”, while Hit-Boy ups his production game and raps on “Composure”.
+In a time where deluxe projects have reached extreme saturation, the duo of Nas and Hit-Boy manage to keep the experience fresh while polishing up the original blueprint.
+The amazing chemistry between the two improves tremendously as the duo push each other into more challenging territories, such as Nas embracing the new trap-inspired sound on tracks “40 Side” and “YKTV”, while Hit-Boy ups his production game and even adds a verse on “Composure”.

 Best tracks: “Nobody”, “Death Row East”, “Store Run”, “Moments”